10 Effective Tips to Reduce Water and Sewer Bill

 On average, a lawn needs to be watered twice a week, especially during the summer months.

-Considering a sprinkler system uses a thousand gallons of water per run, you’ll definitely save hundreds of dollars annually with a Rain Sensor.
+Considering a sprinkler system uses a thousand gallons of water per run, you’ll save hundreds of dollars annually with a Rain Sensor.

 8. Adopt Water-saving Dishwashing Practices